springernature/thundermole/README.md

 Options:

-  -h, --help           output usage information
-  -V, --version        output the version number
-  -c, --config <path>  the directory to look for config files in -C, --cluster        create a cluster of workers for handling requests -p, --port <port>    the port to run on
+  -h, --help                 output usage information -V, --version              output the version number -c, --config <path>        the directory to look for config files in -C, --cluster              create a cluster of workers for handling requests -p, --port <port>          the port to run on
-  -w, --workers <num>  the number of workers to add to the cluster
+  -w, --workers <num>        the number of workers to add to the cluster -r, --rewrite-host-header  whether to rewrite the host header -P, --ping-url             A ping URL for the application
 ```

 ### Configuration